JustasB/SwarmSight/AppendageTracking.md

 5. Using the app, open the example video, position/scale/rotate the AntennaSensor widget over the head, and play the video.
 You may need to adjust filter settings in the "Filters" panel on the right.
 6. Once the video finishes playing, save the tracking data using the "Save" panel on the right.
 The .csv file will be saved in the same folder as the video.

-# Video Tutorials for Install, Output File, and Analysis
+# Video Tutorials for Installation, Output File, and Analysis
 [![Tutorials](Screenshots/SwarmSight%20Appendage%20Tracking%20Tutorials.jpg)](https://www.youtube.com/playlist?list=PLGOMalOIacj3D5QkkzYop7O_JR-ojcJpl)

 Files used in the tutorial can be found in [the Examples folder](https://github.com/JustasB/SwarmSight/tree/master/Examples/Appendage%20Tracking/Birgiolas%20et.%20al.%20(2015)%20JOVE%20figures/Figures%204%265).
 You can also [download and unzip the full repository](https://github.com/JustasB/SwarmSight/archive/master.zip).